 All students completing any level of school-based field experience or observation must be fingerprinted before entering a public or private K-12 classroom.
 This policy includes students taking lower-division prerequisite courses, such as Introduction to Education (EDF 1005) and Teaching Diverse Populations (EDF 2085).
 For Polk County public K-12 classrooms, students are fingerprinted by the Polk County School Board.
 There is a fee for this service.
 It is the student's responsibility, not the College's, to pay this fee.
 Students who are completing field experience at an accredited private school must follow the fingerprinting procedure established by that institution.

 Fingerprinting and background checks are required for students in selected programs.
 Specific information relating to such requirements is available in the specific program section of the catalog.

-A vast quantity of information about Polk State College is available on the Polk State College website at www.polk.edu.
+A vast array of information about Polk State College is available on the Polk State College website at www.polk.edu.
 The website contains information and facts about Polk State College including program information, the College Calendar, course descriptions, and detailed instructions about application and registration.
 College news, event schedules, campus locations and maps, and information about various departments can also be found on the website.